-5 Top Weekly TSXV Stocks: Noble To Create Canada Nickel | INN
+5 Top Weekly TSXV Stocks: Noble to Create Canada Nickel | INN

-Top gainers on the TSXV last week were Braveheart Resources, Aben Resources, Noble Mineral Exploration, Panoro Minerals and Los Andes Copper.
+The top gainers on the TSXV last week were Braveheart, Aben Resources, Noble Mineral Exploration, Panoro Minerals and Los Andes Copper.

-After a week in the doldrums, the S&P/TSX Venture Composite Index (INDEXTSI:JX) dipped upwards by 0.91 points last Friday (October 4) to reach 558.72 at the end of last week.
+After a week in the doldrums, the S&P/TSX Venture Composite Index (INDEXTSI:JX) moved upwards by 0.91 points last Friday (October 4) to reach 558.72 at the end of the week.

 News out of the US last week was again all impeachment flavored, with the Chinese suddenly sort of involved after US President Donald Trump asked them to look into democratic presidential nominee hopeful Joe Biden and his family.
-The Chinese, who are still in the cross hairs of the Trump administration’s trade war, are unlikely to be complying with Trump’s request.
+The Chinese, who are still in the crosshairs of the Trump administration’s trade war, are unlikely to comply with Trump’s request.

-In commodities, gold spent much of last week under US$1,500 an ounce, but was over it towards the end of the week, while in base metals, copper ended the week well down at US$5,625 a tonne after starting at US$5,727.
+Gold spent much of last week under US$1,500 an ounce, but was over it towards the end of the period, while in base metals, copper ended well down at US$5,625 a tonne after starting at US$5,727.

-Here are the top five gainers on the TSXV from last week from the resources and energy sectors:
+Here are the top five gainers on the TSXV from last week in the resources and energy sectors:

 - Braveheart Resources (TSXV:BHT)